ia278/isaacanderson.co.uk-v4-v6/v6/README.txt

 LOGOS
 ----------------------------------------

 The default height of the logo is 40px.
+This is written inline.

-Changing this requires the variable in variables.scss to be changed as well, as this will update margins and headers.
+Therefore, changing this requires the variable in variables.scss to be changed as well, as this will update margins and headers.